Boar’s Head and Yule Log Festival

 5:30pm and 8:00pm

-2023 marks the 44th Anniversary of the St. Paul UMC Boar’s Head and Yule Log Festival, an event that brings more than 2,000 people to our church to share in a unique depiction of the gift of Christ to the world.
+2024 marks the 45th Anniversary of the St. Paul UMC Boar’s Head and Yule Log Festival, an event that brings nearly 2,000 people to our church to share in a unique depiction of the gift of Christ to the world.

-The performance was created by a core group of visionary staff and volunteers.
+St. Paul’s Festival was created by a core group of visionary staff and volunteers.
 It takes over a hundred volunteers in our cast and behind the scenes to put on our performances.
+Many cast members and crew return year after year, including some who travel a great distance to participate.
 Several adults have shared stories of when they first participated as children.

 If you have never been to the Festival, please make plans to attend and to bring a friend!
-Performances are December 29 and 30 at 5:30pm and 8:00pm both days.
 Tickets are free and can be picked up at church during ticket office hours, requested by phone at 502-459-1595 or email at genie@stpaulchurchky.org, or obtained online.
-Tickets will be available beginning Monday, December 11.
+Tickets will be available beginning Thursday, December 12.
 Ticket office will be open Monday-Thursday, 10:00am-2:00pm.

 Reception: Wassail and desserts will be served in McAdams Hall after each performance.
 There will be opportunities to mingle and meet members of the cast, as well as have your picture taken with the Boar and cast members!